 I bought a pair of water resistant Columbia hiking pants and am obsessed with them.
 Yeison saw how much I liked them and he bought himself a pair for men.
-This pair isn’t the exact one we have but they are very similar, with the Omni-Shield built in.
+I also have a pair of Arc’teryx water resistant pants (Parapet or the Gore Tex) that are fantastic and very light.

-It’s helpful to bring clothes that are quick dry or water resistant because majority of laundry places in Costa Rica don’t use dryers and it’ll be easier to dry when you’re at a hotel and don’t have access to a dryer.
-Clothes with that mildew humid smell is the worst!
+It’s helpful to bring clothes that are quick dry or water resistant because majority of laundry places in Costa Rica don’t use dryers.
+Furthermore, it is very humid in Costa Rica all year long so you will sweat a LOT.

-Extra battery pack – This is particularly useful anyways but because the power can go out occasionally during rainy season, you want to bring an extra battery pack just in case your electronics are dying before it comes back on.
+- Extra battery pack: This is particularly useful because the power can go out occasionally during rainy season in rural areas.
+A extra battery pack will make sure your phone will have plenty of battery.

 - A travel hair dryer.
 Hostels/cheap hotels and vacation rentals don’t always offer hair dryers.
 In rainy season, a folding travel hair dryer is useful especially when visiting colder destinations.

 And don’t forget your sunscreen and mosquito repellent.
 You will still need to protect yourself from the sun even if it’s cloudy out and mosquitoes are worse in rainy season.
 Make sure you cover up or apply mosquito repellent or sunscreen often during rainy season!